Teichlab/scg_lib_structs/docs/source/multi/Paired-seq.md

 # Paired-seq

 Check [this GitHub page](https://teichlab.github.io/scg_lib_structs/methods_html/Paired-seq.html) to see how __Paired-seq__ libraries are generated experimentally.
-This is a split-pool based combinatorial indexing method, where open chromatin DNA are transposed by indexed homodimer Tn5 and mRNA molecules are reverse transcribed by barcoded oligo-dT primers.
+This is a split-pool based combinatorial indexing method, where open chromatin DNA are transposed by indexed homo-dimer Tn5 and mRNA molecules are reverse transcribed by barcoded oligo-dT primers.
 Then three rounds of ligation are performed to added three 7-bp barcodes.
 UMI is added at the last round of ligation.
 After that, the reaction was split into two portion, one for ATAC and the other for RNA library preparations.
 Single cells can be identified by the combination of the Tn5/RT barcode plus three 7-bp barcodes.

 ## For Your Own Experiments